marcopaganini/clipsync/README.md

 ## Basic principle of operation

-* Set you your own MQTT broker or choose a free one.
+* Set you your own MQTT broker or choose a free one (default if no server specified).
-* Run the program on your local workstation and any remote workstations with configuration pointing to the same MQTT broker.
+* Run the program on your local workstation running X and any remote workstations with the same set of configuration files (mqtt broker, clipboard encryption password, etc)
 * Work as usual.
 Any changes to the local clipboard (Ctrl-C) or primary selection (selecting with the mouse, pasting with middle click) will populate the remote clipboards as well.
+* Remove (or local) servers without X can still use `clips copy` and `clips paste` to send stdin to a set of remote servers or receive the remote clipboard standard output.
 * You can also easily send the output of a program to all of your other workstations, using `clips copy`.